Black Monday 1987: A Reflection & its Relevance Today

 What caused Black Monday?

 A series of unfortunate events exacerbated the situation on the day of the crash.
 Traders struggled to grasp the concept of program trading.
-This was a new system that employed computer algorithms to carry out trades automatically.
+It was a new system that employed computer algorithms to carry out trades automatically.

 The Aftermath of Black Monday